hasanmd91/TasteIT_/README.md

 # TasteIT Recipe App

-- Users can share pictures and recipes on the app.
+- Users can share pictures and recipes on this app.
 - Recipes from all over the world are categorized appropriately.
 - The users can select the desired recipe from the list in addition users can search and clarify their requirements.
 - The users can view the recipe they like and learn what ingredients are needed and how complicated the cooking process is.